anuj25jain25/Trucaller_Blogs/README.md

 2. Terminal or Shell will be required

 Steps to run -
-1. Open folder "api" in terminal
-2. type command - "npm install"
+1. type command - "npm install"
-3. type command - "npm start"
+2. type command - "npm run server" to run the server
-4. Serve will start running on PORT - 9000
+3. Backend Server will start running on PORT - 9000
-5. Now go back to root folder
-6. Open folder "client" in terminal
-7. type command - "npm install"
+4. Now start new terminal
-8. type command - "npm start"
+5. type command - "npm run client"
-9. Serve will start running on PORT - 3000 and browser window will open with the url - "http://localhost:3000/Home"
+6. Client App will start serving on PORT - 3000 and browser window will open with the url - "http://localhost:3000/Home"